SanliFaez/OS4Physicists/Assignments/Podcast_reflections/Question_ep1_ethos.md

 1. What experience Erik mentions as a kickstarter for his praise for open science
 	+ Being invited to a citizen science collaboration
-	+ Extra attention for their ocean streams package after publishing it online with an open license
+	+ Extra attention for their ocean particle tracking package after publishing it online with an open license
 	+ The opprotunity of reaching audiences outside academia
 2. Where did Bruno Latour perform his research for the book "Laboratory Life"
 	+ Salk Institute, San Diege